-Sand-blasting, a method of physical removal, should be avoided because the sand used on the contaminated object usually needs to be disposed of as hazardous waste, a very costly proposition.
-Also, sand-blasting exposes personnel to silica, a carcinogen.
+Sandblasting, a method of physical removal, should be avoided because the sand used on the contaminated object usually needs to be disposed of as hazardous waste, a very costly proposition.
+In addition, sandblasting exposes personnel to silica, a carcinogen.

 Freon is known to be particularly effective for the cleansing of PCB's but its effect on the ozone layer is extremely harmful.
 Its use is discouraged.